-[00:40:04.7] Shari Rabin: There's one in particular from Jacob de Cordova, who was an early settler and booster in Texas.
-And he says, basically, "As soon as the war started, I regretted it.
-And I wish that I had never supported the...
-That I never stayed in the South.
-And I'm so glad now that this war is over and that I'm back in the Union."
-Other people say explicitly, like, "I was against secession, but I felt compelled to stay where my financial assets were, and I had dependents to support and I couldn't abandon everything.
+[00:40:24.3] Shari Rabin: But there's other letters which reveal a lot more ambivalence.
+There's one in particular from Jacob De Cordova, who was kind of an early settler and booster in Texas.

+And he says, "Basically as soon as the war started, I regretted it.
+And I wish that I had never supported the, that I never stayed in the South.
+And I'm so glad now that this war is over and that I'm back in the Union.
+Other people say explicitly, like, I was against secession, but I felt compelled to stay where my, you know, financial assets were.
+And I had, you know, dependents to support, and I couldn't abandon everything.
 And so I was stuck."
-And I think, because of this anti-Semitic discourse of Jewish disloyalty, American Jews have been very quick and eager to say, "Oh, no, no, Jews are always loyal.
-Wherever they're living, they're loyal to that, to that government."
-But I think that papers over a much more complicated and messy story.

-And Jews were not alone in having doubts about the Confederacy.
+And, you know, I think because of this sort of anti-Semitic discourse of Jewish disloyalty, American Jews have been very quick and eager to say, "Oh, no, no, Jews are always loyal.
+Wherever they're living, they're loyal to that government.
+But I think that sort of papers over a much more complicated and messy story, right?
+Like, and Jews were not alone in having doubts about the Confederacy.
 Other Southerners, too, had complex and shifting loyalties.
-And there was good reasons to be skeptical of this project of the Confederacy.
-So yeah, there are...
-Certainly, it seems that the majority went with the secession and allied with the Confederacy.
-But at least some, when push came to shove and they had the opportunity to express what their feelings on this subject had been, more than have been remembered, expressed more ambivalence.
+And there was good reasons, you know, to be skeptical of this project of the Confederacy.
+So yeah, certainly it seems that the majority sort of, you know, went with the secession and, you know, allied with the Confederacy.
+But at least some, when, you know, push came to shove and they had the opportunity to sort of express what their feelings on this subject had been, more than have been remembered, expressed more ambivalence.

-[00:41:39.4] Jeffrey Rosen: Thank you for that.
+[00:42:04.2] Jeffrey Rosen: Thank you for that.
 Richard, you have some statistics about Jewish involvement in the Atlantic slave trade.
-You say it's been wildly exaggerated by anti-Semites of all stripes.
-"Groups, for their own warped reasons," you write, "have blamed the slave trade solely on Jews."
-Whereas, in fact, even if Jewish traders were responsible, as one estimate has it, for a fraction of 1% of the roughly 12 million people seized from Africa, that still amounts to tens of thousands of individuals.
-Tell us about the numbers, and then perhaps, introduce the story of another really vivid character in your book, August Bondi.
+You say it's been wildly exaggerated by anti-Semites of all stripes, groups for their own warped reasons, you write, have blamed the slave trade solely on Jews, whereas, in fact, even if Jewish traders were responsible, as one estimate has it, for a fraction of 1% of the roughly 12 million people seized from Africa, that still amounts to tens of thousands of individuals.
+Tell us about the numbers and then perhaps introduce the story of another really vivid character in your book, August Bondi.